mattermost/mattermost-handbook/operations/operations/mlt-cadence/README.md

 #### Pre-work
 Dashboard to be updated by all owners by Tuesday 9am Palo Alto Time.
-2x2 prepared by each functional owner (TBD if reviewed separately or aggregated into one 2x2) (e.g., next product releases, marketing launches)
+* 2x2 prepared by each functional owner (TBD if reviewed separately or aggregated into one 2x2) (e.g., next product releases, marketing launches).

 #### Process